Travel Insurance for Africa from USA 2026

 Get Quote »

-Travel Insurance for US Seniors With Medicare Coverage
+Travel insurance for US seniors with Medicare coverage

-Does Medicare cover medical costs for US citizens traveling to Africa?
+health_and_safety Does Medicare cover medical costs for US citizens traveling to Africa?

 • US citizens should realise that Medicare and its supplements provide very little coverage outside US borders.